JANUARY 18, 2007

 research and draft federal-court briefs.

-In reviewing lower-court decisions, appellate courts perform two
+In reviewing lower-court decisions, appellate

 primary functions: error correction and law clarification/creation.